k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17_load_task_regular_mode.md

 # TDM Load Task

 A Load task contains the **Load** task type; it loads (provisions) the task's entities and/or Reference tables to the target environment.
-A Load task can also delete entities from target environments before loading them and/or reserve the target entities in the TDM DB.
+By selecting multiple task actions (types), a Load task can also delete entities from target environments before loading them, and/or reserve the target entities in the TDM DB.
 Note that when the Load task type checkbox is checked - the Reserve task type checkbox is being checked by default as well.

 A Load task contains the following tabs: